 It doesn’t matter if they’re in the wrong, they’ll just stubbornly never admit defeat.

-What these individuals think is it’s all-or-nothing, that everything is right or wrong, black or white.
+What these individuals think is it’s all-or-nothing.
+Everything is right or wrong, black and white.
+Anything in between becomes uncomfortable for them.

 Constantly Judging Or Criticizing